PaulFrankling/recip_me/README.md

 ### Imagery

-The website logo has been created on and styled on [Flaticon](https://www.flaticon.com/), which presents the welcoming image of a smiling cook.
+The website logo has been created on and styled on [Flaticon](https://www.flaticon.com/), which presents the welcoming image of a smiling Cook.

 The strawberries image is taken from [Pixabay](https://pixabay.com/) and is used to suit the colour scheme of the website as well as present a healthy theme to the user.